William Fitzherbert (politician, born 1810)

 Sir William Fitzherbert (15 August 1810 – 6 February 1891) was a New Zealand politician.
 He served as Minister of Finance, Speaker of the House of Representatives, and Speaker of the Legislative Council.

 Early life

 Fitzherbert was born in Dorset, England, on 15 August 1810.
-He was educated at Sherborne and studied medicine in Paris and London.
+He was educated at Sherborne and studied medicine in Paris and London graduating with an MD in 1839.
 Late in 1840 or early 1841 he married Sarah Jane Leigh in London.
 They came to New Zealand in 1841, settling in Wellington.
+Fitzherbert did not practice medicine in New Zealand but became a businessman.

 They later moved to Willow Bank a house in Lower Hutt and entertained parliamentarians there (which may account for the street's name of "Parliament Street").
 The house now has a Historic Places Trust "C" classification.

 Political career

 He was elected an Alderman in the first council election ever held in Wellington in 1842.

 Member of Parliament

 He soon became active in politics, serving both on the Wellington Provincial Council and in the New Zealand Parliament.
 He was elected to the Wellington Provincial Council for the City of Wellington division at the 1853 New Zealand provincial elections.
 He was elected to the 2nd Parliament as a representative of the City of Wellington electorate, but resigned part way through the term to successfully seek election as representative for the Hutt electorate, which happened on 31 July 1858.
 He contested the general election on 29 December 1875 against William Hutchison and obtained 178 votes, with Hutchison receiving 38.
 He retained the Hutt electorate until his resignation in 1879, so that he could appointed to the Legislative Council.
 He also served as Colonial Treasurer (Minister of Finance) for the duration of Frederick Weld's premiership.

 His younger son Henry represented the Hutt electorate from 1884–90.
 His other son, William, later became Mayor of Lower Hutt.